wuhanstudio/nilm/README.md

 ![](main_zoom_in.png)

+> [!NOTE]
-The edge detection algorithm is not perfect, there are some edges not being detected.
+> The edge detection algorithm is not perfect, there are some edges not being detected.

-Try to improve the edge detector and think about what features needs to be extracted as inputs to Tsetlin Machine.
+> Try to improve the edge detector and think about what features needs to be extracted as inputs to Tsetlin Machine.

 ## Machine Learning (Tsetlin Machine)